- Eligibility Criteria for Buying a New EC

 Citizenship: All applicants must be Singaporeans.

-Income Ceiling: The total gross monthly household income of all the applicants must not exceed S$16,000.
+Income Ceiling: The applicants' gross monthly household income must not exceed S$16,000.

-Property Ownership Restrictions: The same property ownership restrictions apply to single Singaporeans as they do to the other categories of applicants mentioned above.
+Property Ownership Restrictions: The property ownership restrictions for single Singaporeans are the same as those of other eligible applicants.

 The Pros and Cons of Owning an Executive Condo

 Executive Condos (ECs) are a unique housing option in Singapore, combining affordability with private condo features.
 However, they come with eligibility requirements and restrictions.
-Let’s weigh the pros and cons to see whether buying a new EC is the ideal choice for you.
+Let's weigh the pros and cons to see whether buying a new EC is your ideal choice.

 Affordability: ECs are priced lower than private condominiums, making them more accessible to middle-income households, popularly known as the “sandwiched class”.